lightbend/config/README.md

    Play/Akka 2.0.
  - Use `myConfig.root().render()` to get a `Config` printed out as a string with comments showing where each value came from.

+## Java version

+Currently the library is maintained against Java 6.
+It does not build with Java 5.

 ## Rationale